projectfluent/fluent/guide/private.md

 # Private Messages

 Private messages are similar to regular messages but they can only be used as references in other messages.
-Their identifiers start with at least one dash `-` like in the example above: `-brand-name`.
+Their identifiers start with a single dash `-` like in the example above: `-brand-name`.
 The runtime cannot retrieve private messages directly.
 They are best used to define terms which can be used consistently across the localization of the entire product.

 ```
 -brand-name = Firefox